softfire-eu/softfire-eu.github.io/docs/nfv-tutorial-monitoring-vnf.md

 ## Defining the Network Service

-We are assuming that you know how to create a custom NFV resource from the NFV cutom tutorial, so we will focus on the main differences that you should consider when defining the network service.
+We are assuming that you know how to create a custom NFV resource from the NFV custom tutorial, so we will focus on the main differences that you should consider when defining the network service.

 !!!
 Note
     In-depth information about how to write a NSD with TOSCA and build a CSAR file with it can be found [here][openbaton-csar-tutorial].